davidmeadejr/github-curriculum-vitae/README.md

 ***Sep 2017 - Mar 2022***\
 ***Software Engineering Degree Apprentice***\
 **Milton Keynes & London**
-* Programmed the internal learning and mentoring platforms front-end.
-Which grew to 250+ engineers as users.
-Built using Angular and TypeScript.
+* Helped create the internal learning and mentoring platforms front-end using Angular and TypeScript.
+* As a result, increasing the number of users to more than 250 engineers in the UK.
+* Using Angular and TypeScript to implement the admin dashboard and profile page navigation UI.

-* Improved the UX for 30 internal product teams.
-By upgrading the internal products team board using Angular and TypeScript.
+* Improved the UX for 30 internal product teams by upgrading the internal products team board using Angular and TypeScript.

 ## 👨🏾‍🎓 Education